Campaigning for the fair treatment of New Zealanders living in Australia

 Before applying

-When applying for citizenship
+When applying for citizenship:

 Eligibility for citizenship

-To apply for citizenship you must have:
+To apply for citizenship by conferral you must have:

 You may be asked to provide a Centrelink certificate - these are no longer being issued.
 If you:

-Children applying for citizenship
+Children's eligibility for citizenship

 Children aged 15 and under: